-There are two cables that connect the 69920 / 69922 power supply to the illuminator housing.
+There are two cables that connect the 69922 or 69920 power supply to the illuminator housing.
 One cable has a black connector on each end (70050) while the other has a gray connector on each end (70051).
-The receptacles for these connectors are marked on both the power supply and the housing.
+The receptacles for these connectors are clearly marked on both the power supply and the housing.
 Make sure the connectors are firmly seated and that the jack screws are finger tight.

-Photo 17: Electrical connections on simulator (black and gray cables)
+Photo 12: Electrical connections on simulator (black and gray cables)

-Photo 18: Electrical connections on power supply (black and gray cables)
+Photo 13: Electrical connections on power supply (black and gray cables)

-The BNC connector on the housing labeled "SHUTTER REMOTE" is the connection to be used for the optional hand-held foot switch shutter controller, or the optional digital controller.
+The BNC connector on the housing labeled "SHUTTER REMOTE" is the connection to be used for the optional hand-held or foot-activated remote switch shutter controller, or the optional digital controller.
 If a Digital Exposure System is in the system, please refer to the Digital Exposure System Manual for set-up instructions.